T-B-F/pyHCA/README.md

 Output Format:
 **************

-The output is formated in a fasta like style, with an header storing the protein name and size:
+The output is formated in a fasta like style, with an header storing the protein name, size and HCA score over the full protein sequence:

-    >protein_name protein_size
+    >protein_name protein_size protein_hca_score

 followed by four columns:

-    domain  524     527     nan
+    domain  524     527     nan 9.5
-    domain  552     923     0.0032921164246364487
+    domain  552     923     0.0032921164246364487 2.3978494623655915
     cluster 1       2       11
     cluster 10      17      10001011
     cluster 23      23      1